Crime in Sweden: Legal proceedings

 When a crime has been committed the authorities will investigate what has happened, this is known as the preliminary investigation and it will be led by a police officer or prosecutor.
 The Swedish police and the prosecution service are required to register and prosecute all offences of which they become aware.
 The prosecutors are lawyers employed by the Swedish Prosecution Authority, a wholly independent organization not dependent on courts or the police, and not directed by the Ministry of Justice (any ministerial interference is in fact unconstitutional).

-The prosecutor are obliged to lead and direct the preliminary investigations of a crime impartially and objective, make decisions on prosecution issues, and appear in court to process actions in criminal cases.
+The prosecutor is obliged to lead and direct the preliminary investigations of a crime impartially and objective, make decisions on prosecution issues, and appear in court to process actions in criminal cases.
 Suspects are entitled to a public defense counsel, either during the preliminary investigation stage or during the trial.
-The suspect is entitled to examine the material gathered by the prosecutor, and is allowed to request the police to conduct further investigation, if he or she considers this to be necessary.
+The suspect is entitled to examine the material gathered by the prosecutor and is allowed to request the police to conduct further investigation, if he or she considers this to be necessary.
 A preliminary investigation supervisor decides whether or not these measures can be carried out.

 In the case of less serious crimes, if the suspect admits that he/she has committed the offence and it is clear what the punishment should be, the prosecutor can pronounce a so-called order of summary punishment.
 A preliminary investigation not discontinued may result in the prosecutor deciding to prosecute a person for the crime.
 This means that there will be a trial at the District Court.
 The person who has been convicted, the prosecutor and the victim of the crime can appeal against the District Court judgement in the Court of Appeal.